Saivion/DBMS---Project/README.md

 # Database Project

-To summarize our expectations, we hope to improve the overall well-being of the community by giving them <br>easy access to their favorite foods with a single click.
+To summarize our expectations, we hope to improve the overall well-being of the community by giving them easy access to their favorite foods with a single click.

 <h2> Things to finish: </h2>
 <ul>